-AGEHR Grant Fund (formerly Endowment Fund) has been established to help AGEHR provide resources with which to further their goals of educating directors and ringers, and helping them to realize their full potential.
+AGEHR Endowment Fund has been established to help AGEHR provide resources with which to further their goals of educating directors and ringers, and helping them to realize their full potential.
 The AGEHR Endowment Fund is a charitable organization whose objective is to encourage innovation and support creative projects.

-AGEHR Legacy Society-Membership in The American Guild of English Handbell Ringer's Legacy Society is open to anyone making a commitment of support for the Guild through his or her will, life insurance policy or other planned giving method.
+AGEHR Legacy Society-Membership in The American Guild of English Handbell Ringer's Legacy Society is open to anyone making a commitment of support for the guild through his or her will, life insurance policy or other planned giving method.